abar193/AbarCards/README.md

     * Simple bot, capable of spawning and attacking random units.

+    * Spells can target heroes

 What I'm working on for now:

-    * Spell targeters should be able to target heroes as well

-    * UI updates

 	* I'd like to add "buildings" capable of creating cards for the player.